CollinStubbs/DogeTix/README.md

 How to use:

-Run the makefile and the input files will automatically be passed as command line arguements.
+Run the makefile

       $ make

 Status as of today:
-- Edited makefile for easier automation
+- created frontEndtest.sh that should be used to run all frontEnd tests
-- Created separate methods for what was previously on initialized()
+- the login test scripts can be found under login_testscripts directory

 How to contribute:
 - If you would like to add a feature create a branch from master and develop on that branch